NaturalHistoryMuseum/inselect-SPNHC2016/worksheet.md

 Inselect creates boxes using cookie cutter.

 * Select all, zoom in, fine tune exact positons with mouse or keyboard
-* Unsatisfactory, crude solution but has proved to be a time saver  - need a more automated method
+* Cookie cutters are an unsatisfactory, crude solution - we would like a more automated method - but they have  proved to be a time saver

 # Command-line tools